 necessary, wipe over with a cloth soaked in alcohol).

-It is possible to cast a second layer to hide the flaws.
+Yes, you can cast a second layer to hide the flaws.

 How do I remove traces of resins hardened on glass?

 With a powerful paint stripper.

 Can bio-based resin be applied to wood?